krlawrence/graph/ChangeHistory.md

 - Improved coverage of `indexed` and `withIndex`
 - Moved `indexed` and `withIndex` material up to Section 3 (from 5)
 - Examples in section 5 all based on the same air routes graph now (some used to reflect an older version).
+- Added a new Java sample GroupCounts.java
+- Added a new Java sample that explores the `sample` step (Iterate.java)
 - Added to the `JanusGraph GeoSpatial` section and moved the section up a hierarchy level.
 - Added a new Java sample that demonstrates geospatial queries.